ktonon/two-medium-model/README.md

 interior-generated water and the slow outward expression of that water through volcanism, mantle degassing, and mineral dehydration.

-As the Earth grows in mass and radius---consistent with the interpretations of Maxlow, Carey, and others---new ocean basins form, continents separate, and water cycles between interior and surface reshape the geography of the planet.
+As the Earth grows in mass and radius—consistent with the interpretations of Maxlow, Carey, and others—new ocean basins form, continents separate, and water cycles between interior and surface reshape the geography of the planet.